 Related posts:

-How to add HTML Signature in Thunderbird
+How to forward email as inline in Thunderbird

 Share this with your friends:-